+Certified public accountants (CPAs) are at the top of the accounting field.
 Whether you keep the books at a small office or review files for the IRS, accounting is a wide field with many professions in it.
-At the top of this field sits the CPA.
 Certified Public Accountants are accounting professionals who have passed both the privately issued CPA exam and public licensing requirements.
 If you need someone to look at your money, they’re the cream of the crop.
 Here’s what you need to know about the CPA.

 Certified Public Accountant is a credential for financial and accounting professionals.
 A CPA is not synonymous with an accountant.
 Instead, the credential represents a licensed accountant who is empowered to file government and public documents such as audits and tax returns.
 This credential has two simultaneous components.
 The CPA is both:

 - A professional credential issued by the American Institute of Certified Public Accountants (the AICPA);